Jowhar

 Along with Baidoa, it used to form the joint administrative capital of the Transitional Federal Government, which it captured from the Islamic Courts Union.

 The city lies 90 km (50 mi) along a major road north of the national capital of Mogadishu.

+Etymology

+Jowhar, (also Jawharad or Johoorad) is the word for a precious stone in Somali, and the city may have been named after the lush lands it's situated on, near the Shabelle river.
+Originally from Persian, this word is also used in Arabic and other languages to describe gemstones and other jewels.